Supreme Court says Trump administration can shut down census count now, despite fears of an undercount

 Plaintiffs, including the National Urban League, several jurisdictions and other groups, contend that a shortened timeline would result in an undercount of harder-to-count populations, including immigrants, minorities and lower-income groups, depriving them of funding and representation.

 After the 9th Circuit’s affirmation of part of U.S. District Judge Lucy Koh’s ruling that the count should continue, the Trump administration went to the Supreme Court.
-Acting Solicitor General Jeffrey B. Wall said Koh’s ruling “exacerbates the serious risk” that the Census Bureau will not be able to deliver the data by the Dec.
+Acting solicitor general Jeffrey B. Wall said Koh’s ruling “exacerbates the serious risk” that the Census Bureau will not be able to deliver the data by the Dec.
 31 statutory deadline.

 Wall said the court should not worry that the count is incomplete, saying, “The district court disregarded the Bureau’s successful efforts to ensure that the 2020 census will reach levels of accuracy and completeness comparable to other recent censuses while still meeting the deadline.”

-Census experts and plaintiffs have said they are concerned that some households were counted inaccurately to reach the completion rate goals, citing enumerators and supervisors across the country who said they were told to cut corners and skip steps in the rush to bring all states to a 99 percent completion rate.
+Census experts and plaintiffs have said they are concerned that some households were counted inaccurately to reach the completion-rate goals, citing enumerators and supervisors across the country who said they were told to cut corners and skip steps in the rush to bring all states to a 99 percent completion rate.

 “As defendants’ own data shows, millions of Americans have now been counted only because of the district court’s injunction,” said the Urban League response to the government suit filed by lawyer Melissa Arbus Sherry.